w3f/polkadot-wiki/docs/general/ledger.md

 :::

-The Polkadot Migration app is for users having **old Ledger accounts not on the Polkadot Relay Chain and [Polkadot System Chains](./glossary.md#system-parachains)**.
+The Polkadot Migration app is for users having **old Ledger accounts not on the Polkadot relay chain and [Polkadot System Chains](./glossary.md#system-parachains)**.
 Old Ledger accounts are accounts that have been created using the old Kusama Ledger app and any parachain Ledger apps (for both Kusama and Polkadot) except for Polkadot System Chains.

-Suppose you have accounts on any Polkadot parachain, Kusama Relay Chain, and Kusama parachains.
+Suppose you have accounts on any Polkadot parachain, Kusama relay chain, and Kusama parachains.
 In that case, you will need the Polkadot Migration app to move fungible and non-fungible assets (NFT), identities, etc., from old Ledger accounts to a new one or an existing one created with the Polkadot Ledger app.

 ### Polkadot (Generic) App

-The Polkadot Ledger Generic App will allow you to use your Ledger device on the Relay Chain and parachains without being affected by runtime upgrades.
+The Polkadot Ledger Generic App will allow you to use your Ledger device on the relay chain and parachains without being affected by runtime upgrades.
 The goal is to provide a single application for the entire Polkadot ecosystem without compromising security.
 This new app will also count with Clear Signing, allowing you to see what you sign on a trusted display.
 This way, unintentionally